fjulian79/wd-broker/README.md

 For details on security issues, reporting vulnerabilities, and responsible disclosure, see the [Security Policy](.github/SECURITY.md).

-For a detailed analysis of the system’s trust boundaries and mitigations, refer to the full threat model: [Threat Model (STRIDE)](doc/ThreatModel.md)
+For a detailed analysis of the system’s trust boundaries and mitigations, refer to the threat model: [Threat Model (STRIDE)](doc/ThreatModel.md)

 ## Contributing

 Any kind of contribution (issues, pull requests or just feedback) is welcome!
 See [CONTRIBUTING.md](.github/CONTRIBUTING.md) for more information.

-## Building and Installation
+## Build and Installation
 `wd-broker` is a C project and can be built using the standard `./configure`, `make`, and `make install` commands.
 At time of writing, there are no additional dependencies required to build the project.
 The project uses the GNU Autotools build system and libtool for shared library support.
 The project is designed to be portable and should work on most Linux distributions.
 The included tests are written in Python and require Python 3 to run.

 Define the configuration file location via `--sysconfdir` if you want to change the default location (`/etc`).